Shopify/mobile-buy-sdk-ios/README.md

 # Mobile Buy SDK

 The Mobile Buy SDK makes it easy to create custom storefronts in your mobile app.
-The SDK connects to the Shopify platform using the Storefront GraphQL API, and supports a wide range of native storefront experiences.
+The SDK connects to the Shopify platform using the Storefront GraphQL API and supports a wide range of native storefront experiences.

 ### Documentation